abdulbadii/history-tidying/README.md

 or put in 371-375, it will remove these lines
 or put other keys it'll be treated as characters string, it'll remove any history line having that string
 or hit Enter then it will quit
+or could even be put multi numbers in single entry line;
+369 371 377, would clear history number 369, 371, and 377 once

-If we're sure knowing the number(s) then another way is to put it directly in CLI way as thefollowing:
+If we're sure knowing the number(s) then another way is to put it directly in Bash CLI prompt as the following:
 $ h 371-375

 There are some shoter way to remove from a certain number to the first or last, such as following: